 When it comes to van life clothing, comfort, functionality, and durability is the key.
 My go-to van life outfits include leggings, a plain t-shirt, and a fun travel hat to hide my messy hair that I probably haven’t brushed in a few days.

-37. Socks.
 If there is one thing that van lifers can always use more of, it’s a good pair of socks.
-By the end of our 15-month long trip, all of my socks had the toes-sticking-out type of holes in them.
+By the end of our 15-month-long trip, all of my socks had the toes-sticking-out type of holes in them.
 Go with something durable, like merino wool that will last much longer and provide extra comfort.

 A pair of sandals is an essential shoe for van life.
 We use them for everything!
 From hanging out at campsites to running errands, sightseeing, heading to the beach, showering… you name it!
 It’s much easier to take off sandals before getting into a van than to keep tying & untying shoelaces.

-39. Small Backpack.
 A small backpack is another versatile and highly used item in van life.
-It can be used for grocery trips, hiking trips, walking around cities, and hauling a laptop to coffee shops.
+It can be used for grocery trips, hiking, walking around cities, and hauling a laptop to coffee shops.

 I currently use the REI Co-Op Flash 22 pack that’s very lightweight, yet can fit a ton of stuff inside.
 It comes with a soft breathable back and mesh shoulder straps for extra comfort and a waistbelt that’s helpful for longer day hikes.

-40. Pajamas.
-There is no better feeling than changing out of dirty day clothes, showering with wipes, and changing into a fresh set of pajamas at the end of the day (except for maybe a really really long, hot shower).
-When all else fails, a cozy set of pajamas is always a great gift!
+There is no better feeling than changing out of dirty day clothes and changing into a fresh set of pajamas at the end of the day (except for maybe a really really long, hot shower).
+When all else fails, a cozy set of pajamas is always a great idea for a Christmas gift!

-We hope this gift guide has helped you find the perfect present for a van life traveler in your life!
+We hope this guide has helped you find the perfect van life gift for a traveler in your life!
 Whether it’s for Christmas, their Birthday, a special occasion, or a send-off gift for their van life journey, these thoughtful (and yes, practical) gifts will show how much you care about them.

 Nothing on this list caught your eye?
-You can find more gift ideas here: 85 Van Life Essentials That We Pack In Our Van.
+You can find more great campervan gift ideas here: 85 Van Life Essentials That We Pack In Our Van.

 Looking for more van life inspiration?
 Here are a few other helpful resources and blog posts that you may like: